SEATTLE — A fourth victim has come forward with allegations of sexual assault against a Port Angeles doctor.

 Hill was working at Olympic Medical Center in Port Angeles at the time.

-The victims "were at an emergency room seeking care, they needed help, they needed compassion," said Attorney Ashton Dennis with Washington State Law.
+The victims "were at an emergency room seeking care, they needed help, they needed compassion," said Attorney Ashton Dennis with Washington Law Center.
 Dennis is representing two of the now four victims in a civil case.

 Hill was arrested at the end of July of this year.
 Shortly after, the Washington Department of Health suspended his license.
 They said in documents that Hill "poses an immediate danger and risk of harm to the public."